Marine debris

 - carrying a portable ashtray (an empty mint tin is perfect for this)

-- using smoker stations and bins provided in public places - many retail centres have installed butt bins in strategic places where smoking is permitted, specifically to make it easier to do the right thing
+- using smoker stations and bins provided in public places.
+Many retail centres have butt bins in strategic places where people can smoke

-- avoid smoking on our beaches and near waterways at all times
+- avoiding smoking on our beaches and near waterways at all times

-- at home, once extinguished, dispose of all cigarette butts and ash in your red lid general waste bin.
+- disposing of all cigarette butts and ash in your household red lid general waste bin.
+Make sure you extinguish your butts before you put them in the bin.

 Report a cigarette butt tosser

-If you see someone throwing a cigarette butt from a car, you can report the incident to Council Rangers on 4474 1019, or online to the NSW EPA.
-You will need the following details before you submit your report:
+If you see someone throwing a cigarette butt from a car, you can report the incident to our Rangers on 4474 1019 or online to the NSW EPA.
+You will need the following details before you submit a report:

 - your contact information